LinLihe/SI507Final/README.md

     a) Value: a number in string format, eg. "18", "09".
     b) **How to use**: Choose a season you want to check, the lastest one is "18".
 Here, "18" means season 2017-2018, "06" means season 2005-2006, etc.
     The supporting scope should be `"98"` to `"18"`.
-  3) `Upadate`:
+  3) `Update`:
     a) Value: True/False
     b) **How to use**: It should be used combing with `Selection_season`.
 If it is true, the code will run to delete all files in a specific folder which includes all teams' and players' data for a specific NBA season.
+If you have sure you already have data in a season and it is in the database, it is fine to choose "False" for `Update` and choose `run_app` to "True" directly.

     Note: Basiclly we only use `Update` when `Select_season = "18"`, since new games happen everyday.